emmercm/www/src/blog/publishing-docker-images-with-circleci.md

           command: docker build --tag helloworld .
 ```

-By default, CircleCI will execute the pipeline on every code push, so once these files are committed and pushed, CircleCI will run `docker build`, and continue to on every subsequent push.
+By default, CircleCI will execute the pipeline on every code push, so once these files are committed and pushed, CircleCI will run `docker build` and continue to on every subsequent push.
 The pipeline should finish in under 30 seconds, and if we see that succeed in the CircleCI UI then we know the image built successfully.

 ## Publishing the image

 Building the Docker image is great, but that image artifact disappeared when the job finished.
 In order to save our work we'll want to publish the image - what this post is all about!

 First, we'll want to set an image name to publish under.
-To keep things easier to read, I will collapse parts of the Dockerfile that haven't changed.
+To keep things easier to read, I will collapse some parts of the Dockerfile that haven't changed.

 ```yaml
 version: 2.1